thatanjan/money-tracker/.github/instructions/global.instructions.md

 - Use single quotes for strings.
 - Use function based components in React.
 - Use arrow functions for callbacks.
+- Always use nextjs server actions instead of creating API routes or route handlers.
+- Always try to use nextjs server components.

 ## UI guidelines